maxcini/maxcini.github.io/content/post/carTCO/carTCO.md

 I've been driving a 2005 Ford Escape since highschool because it only costs me $170/mo... for everything.

 I get questioned a lot why I still drive my car; my family think it's unsafe, my friends think it's funny, and my coworkers think it's lame (I work for an automotive company that's not Ford).
-The answer is because its cheap!
+The answer is because its dirt cheap!

 Honestly, if it were up to me, I'd ride my bike everywhere (like I did in college).
 But unfortunately, Michigan being home to the auto industry means infrastructure for biking and public transportation in general just sucks :( Therefore, a car is essential to get around here.